mulenokd/livewire-test-task/README.md

 - `composer install`
 - `npm install`
 - `npm run dev`

-Then you need copy `.env.example` to `.env` and run following commands:

-- `php artisan key:generate`
 - `php artisan serve`

 By the way, you don't need a DB connection for this task